Our rating(4.2/5)

 Who is Square for Restaurants best for?

 If you’re already using Square for card payments, ecommerce or invoicing – and opening a café, bar or restaurant – it’s a no-brainer to try out Square for Restaurants.
-The software works seamlessly with Square payments and integrates with all your Square activities across multiple locations, but it only works with Square’s card machines (and only on iPad or Square Register).
+The software works smoothly with Square payments and integrates with all your Square activities across multiple locations, but it only works with Square’s card machines (and only on iPad or Square Register).

 That being said, even the Plus plan lacks many advanced features like ingredient-tracking and table reservations, so you’ll need to figure out what features would benefit your establishment and see if Square can meet those criteria.